Survivor Series (2019): Preliminary matches

 Next was the non-title triple threat match between the brands' secondary champions, Raw's United States Champion AJ Styles, SmackDown's Intercontinental Champion Shinsuke Nakamura (accompanied by Sami Zayn), and NXT North American Champion Roderick Strong.
 In the closing moments, as Styles performed a Phenomenal Forearm on Nakamura, Strong threw Styles out of the ring and pinned Nakamura to win the match, bringing NXT's score to 3 points.

 After that was the first of the three non-interbrand championship matches in which Adam Cole defended the NXT Championship against Pete Dunne.
 In the climax, Cole performed a Last Shot to the back of Dunne's head to retain the title.

 The fourth match was SmackDown's world championship match where "The Fiend" Bray Wyatt defended the Universal Championship against Daniel Bryan.
 Bryan performed a Running Knee on The Fiend for a near-fall.
 Bryan performed Yes Kicks and three consecutive missile dropkicks on The Fiend.
 As Bryan went back to the top rope, The Fiend caught Bryan with the Mandible Claw submission, causing Bryan to pass out with The Fiend getting the pinfall victory to retain the title.

-Next was the men's three-way Survivor Series elimination match, featuring Team Raw (Seth Rollins, Drew McIntyre, Kevin Owens, Randy Orton, and Ricochet) against Team SmackDown (Roman Reigns, Braun Strowman, King Corbin, Mustafa Ali, and Shorty G) against Team NXT (Tommaso Ciampa, Damian Priest, Matt Riddle, Keith Lee, and WWE United Kingdom Champion Walter).
+Next was the men's three-way Survivor Series match, featuring Team Raw (Seth Rollins, Drew McIntyre, Kevin Owens, Randy Orton, and Ricochet) against Team SmackDown (Roman Reigns, Braun Strowman, King Corbin, Mustafa Ali, and Shorty G) against Team NXT (Tommaso Ciampa, Damian Priest, Matt Riddle, Keith Lee, and NXT UK's WWE United Kingdom Champion Walter).
 McIntyre performed a Claymore Kick on Walter to eliminate him.
 Shorty G was then pinned by Owens after a frog splash.
 Ciampa performed a Spike DDT on Owens to eliminate him.
 Orton performed an RKO on Priest to eliminate him, before Riddle rolled up Orton to eliminate him.
 Riddle himself was then eliminated by Corbin after Orton performed an RKO on Riddle in anger.
 After a brawl outside the ring, Strowman was eliminated by countout.
 Corbin then performed End of Days on Ricochet to eliminate him.
 Ali was eliminated after a Stomp by Rollins.
 McIntyre was the next eliminated after a Spear from Reigns.
 Corbin was then eliminated after he received a Spear from teammate Reigns, and Ciampa pinned Corbin.
 Rollins and Reigns briefly teamed up and attempted to perform The Shield's signature powerbomb on Ciampa through an announce table, only for Lee to save Ciampa.
 Back in the ring, Rollins performed The Stomp on Ciampa to eliminate him followed by Lee eliminating Rollins with a fireman’s carry jackhammer.
 Lee performed the Spirit Bomb on Reigns for a near-fall.
 As Lee then attempted a moonsault, Reigns avoided Lee and performed a Spear to win the match as the sole survivor for Team SmackDown, bringing SmackDown's score to 2 points with NXT at 3 points and Raw at 1 point.
 Following the match, Reigns showed respect to Lee by offering him a fist bump which Lee accepted.